6.3 Preventing early leaving from education and training (ELET)

 On this page

 The Lied-committee, chaired by Ragnhild Lied, was appointed by the Ministry of Education and Research on 1 September 2017.
-The committee's mandate has been to assess the strengths and weaknesses of today's upper secondary education, and to propose changes in the structure, organization and composition of the education.
-On December 17, 2019, the committee handed over the Official Norwegian Report on the structure and content of upper secondary education [NOU 2019: 25 Med rett til å mestre – Struktur og innhold I veregående opplæring].The committee The committee proposes measures to help students master their education so that they are qualified for further education, working life and active participation in society.
+The committee's mandate was to assess the strengths and weaknesses of upper secondary education, and to propose changes in the structure, organization and composition of the education.
+On December 17, 2019, the committee handed over the Official Norwegian Report on the structure and content of upper secondary education [NOU 2019: 25 Med rett til å mestre – Struktur og innhold i videregående opplæring].The committee proposed measures to help students qualify for further education, working life and active participation in society.